-As we saw in section 2.4, Assumption 2 suggests a reinterpretation of the worst-case model as the robust decision maker's subjective belief.
-Interestingly, this feature of robust control theory can be utilized to test a particular prediction of the model with an independent data source.
-Notice that if the equilibrium drift-distortion H^ happens to be nonzero, our theory predicts that the decision maker's subjective belief is 'wrong', in the sense that it systematically differs from the econometrician's model.
-As this discrepancy follows a specific pattern, this prediction is testable provided that one has a good proxy for beliefs.
+Assumption 2 suggests a reinterpretation of the worst-case model as the robust decision maker's subjective belief.
+Interestingly, this feature of robust control theory allows us to test its predictions with an independent data source.
+Notice that if the equilibrium drift-distortion H^ is nonzero, this theory predicts that the decision maker's subjective belief is 'wrong', in the sense that it systematically differs from the econometrician's model.
+As the discrepancy follows a specific pattern, this prediction is testable provided that one has a good proxy for beliefs.